itzaks/instafeed.js/README.md

     - `random` - Random order.
 - `links` - Wrap the images with a link to the photo on Instagram.
 - `limit` - Maximum number of Images to add. __Max of 60__.
+- `v2` - Whether or not to use the bitsalad.co v2 api.
+Defaults to `false`
 - `useHttp` - By default, image urls are protocol-relative.
 Set to `true` to use the standard `http://`.
 - `resolution` - Size of the images to get.
 Available options are: